 We now come to the end of our study in John's letters.
-Write down three truths the Lord nas impressed upon you from this study:
+Write down three truths the Lord has impressed upon you from this study:

-My little children, I am writing these things to you so that you may not sin.
-But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous.
-He is the propitiation for our sins, and not for ours only but also for the sins of the whole world. -1 John 2:1-2
+My little children, these things I write to you, so that you may not sin.
+But if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
+And He Himself is the propitiation for our sins, and not for ours only but also for the whole world. -1 John 2:1-2